atks/cluster/README.md

 pick_*_nodes are modified from Goo's original scripts.

-A) To configure user, edit the .config file in the program directory.
+A) To configure user, create a .config file in the program directory that has your user name.
+   Assume your user name is "atks".

+1. cd <cluster-program-dir>

+2. echo "atks" > .config

 B) You will need to generate a public/private RSA key pair and authorize the public key while having no passphrase